Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 ### Generating the Session Keys

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
-This is what associates your validator node with your Controller account on AXIASolar.
+This is what associates your validator node with your Controller account on AXIACoin.

-#### Option 1: AXIASolar-JS Apps
+#### Option 1: AXIACoin-JS Apps

 You can generate your [Session keys](../../learn/learn-keys.md#session-keys) in the client via the apps RPC.
-If you are doing this, make sure that you have the AXIASolar-JS Apps explorer attached to your validator node.
+If you are doing this, make sure that you have the AXIACoin-JS Apps explorer attached to your validator node.
 You can configure the apps dashboard to connect to the endpoint of your validator in the Settings tab.
 If you are connected to a default endpoint hosted by AXIA of AXIACoin Foundation, you will not be able to use this method since making RPC requests to this node would effect the local